Aabayoumy/Audit-DS/README.md

 ### Export-LDAPEvents
 Exports LDAP events from domain controllers.
 - `-MaxEvents`: Maximum number of events to retrieve (default: 10000).
+- `-Days`: Number of days back from the current date to limit events (default: 7).

 ### Export-NTLMEvents
 Exports NTLM authentication events from domain controllers.
 - `-MaxEvents`: Maximum number of events to retrieve (default: 10000).
 - `-AllNTLM`: Includes NTLM V2 events (default: only NTLM V1).
+- `-Days`: Number of days back from the current date to limit events (default: 7).

 ### Export-ComputersOS
 Exports computer OS details and end-of-support status from Active Directory.